a0x8o/airflow/docs/apache-airflow/core-concepts/xcoms.rst

 Working with Custom Backends in K8s via Helm
 --------------------------------------------

-Running custom XCom backends in K8s will introduce even more complexity to you Airflow deployment.
+Running custom XCom backends in K8s will introduce even more complexity to your Airflow deployment.
 Put simply, sometimes things go wrong which can be difficult to debug.

 For example, if you define a custom XCom backend in the Chart ``values.yaml`` (via the ``xcom_backend`` configuration) and Airflow fails to load the class, the entire Chart deployment will fail with each pod container attempting to restart time and time again.